urbit/docs/tutorials/sail-and-udon.md

 Headers in Udon begin the line with one or more `#` characters, followed by a single space.
 After that space comes the actual text to be displayed.
-The number of leading `#`s corresponds to the resulting HTML header-size element: `#` yields an `<h1>`, `##` yields an `<h2>`, and so on, through `<h6>`.
+The number of leading `#` characters corresponds to the resulting HTML header-size element: `#` yields an `<h1>`, `##` yields an `<h2>`, and so on, through `<h6>`.
 The header for this section is `### Headers`.

 **Example:**

 ```
 #### Header (h4)

 ##### Header (h5)
 ```

 **Produces:**

 #### Header (h4)